 I often like to remind folks of what they tell you at the beginning of all commercial flights… “When the oxygen masks fall from the roof, place the mask first on….
 YOURSELF.
 Then help those in need around you.”
 Why do they tell you that?
 If you are not OK, you certainly can not help others or be productive!
 To be quite frank, if you are sick in bed, you aren’t helping anyone, especially your grades.
 So, remember, it is OK to care for yourself.
 In fact, if you don’t take care of yourself and ignore the signs your body is signalling to you, it will take maters in its own hands and make you stop!
 Don’t feel guilty taking care of yourself.

 The key really to anything in life is finding balance.
 I know, easier said than done.
 But, especially for students – all studying and no fun makes a very depressed student.
 To stay engaged in your studies, engage in life.
 No, you won’t be able to do everything you did before – but you certainly can find some time for some fun activities.
 It might just be taking 30 minutes and watching your favorite TV show or going for a walk.
+Watching TV just might be the nation’s favorite pass time and indulging in a brief break whilst you watch something you like might just help alleviate your stress (you could also read up on more interesting cable tv statistics online, just like the one before)!
 Just that brief moment of escape can help recharge your mind and soul and get you back focused on your task at hand.
 No plan is successful when you wall yourself in your room for marathon study sessions.
 Sure, you have a lot to learn – you want to be an awesome nurse – but you will actually remember more when you have found balance and your brain is more fresh and receptive.
+When it does come to your study sessions, you’ve got to keep in mind whether or not your surroundings are optimally conducive to working productively and if you should change up your workstation in some way.
+For example, every desk needs a filing cabinet, so if you’ve only got a desk then you’ve only got a piece of the pie.
+Getting a filing cabinet can really help you when it comes to organizing your study papers and assignments.
+You’ll also want a comfortable chair too as you’ll find it difficult to sit for long unless you do.

 Schedule in some fun time, along with your study time